xhluca/dl-translate/README.md

 * **Interacting with underlying model and tokenizer**: When initializing `model`, you can pass in arguments for the underlying BART model and tokenizer with `model_options` and `tokenizer_options` respectively.
 You can also access the underlying `transformers` with `mt.get_transformers_model()`.
 * **Keyword arguments for the `generate()` method**: When running `mt.translate`, you can also give `generation_options` that is passed to the `generate()` method of the underlying transformer model.

-For more information, please visit the [advanced section of the user guide](https://xhluca.github.io/dl-translate/#advanced) (also available in the [readthedocs version](https://dl-translate.readthedocs.io/en/latest/#advanced)).
+For more information, please visit the [advanced section of the user guide](https://xhluca.github.io/dl-translate/#advanced).

 ## Acknowledgement